vuthuyduong/dnabarcoder/README.md

 We have computed the [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.unique.cutoffs.best.json), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.unique.cutoffs.best.json), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.unique.cutoffs.best.json) similarity cutoffs for species, genus, family, order, and class identification for different clades of [the newly released dataset](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330) of UNITE in 2024.
 The bash files (.sh files) for computing these cutoffs are given in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
 These cutoffs are also provided in .txt format for reading purposes.

-How do we compute these cutoffs?
-First, we need to convert the UNITE format to dnabarcoder's format by executing the following command:
+<b>How do we compute these cutoffs? </b>

+1, First, we need to convert the UNITE format to dnabarcoder's format by executing the following command:

-../../aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS
+/path_to_dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS

-I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:
+2, I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

-/home/dvu/data/volume_2/cephstorage/tools/ITSx_1.1.3/ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}
+/path_to_ITSx/ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2}

-and then I run the commands given in the bash files for [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.sh), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.sh), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.sh) in the the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.
+3, I then run the commands given in the bash files for [ITS1](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS1.sh), [ITS2](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS2.sh), and [ITS](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/UNITE_2024_cutoffs/unite2024ITS.sh) in the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

+<b> Classifying the sequences using UNITE cutoffs </b>

+1, Download the UNITE ITS1, ITS2, and ITS cutoffs from the [UNITE_2024_cutoffs](https://github.com/vuthuyduong/dnabarcoder/tree/master/data/UNITE_2024_cutoffs) folder.

+2, Search for the best matches of the sequences from UNITE database:

+For ITS:
+/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS.fasta

+The results are given in the file dnabarcoder/query.unite2024ITS_BLAST.bestmatch

+For ITS1 (ITS2):
+/path_to_dnabarcoder/dnabarcoder.py search -i query.fasta -r unite2024ITS1.unique.fasta -ml 50

+3, Assigning the sequences:

+For ITS sequences:
+/path_to_dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS_BLAST.bestmatch -c unite2024ITS.unique.classification -cutoffs unite2024ITS.unique.cutoffs.best.json

+For ITS1 (ITS2) sequences:
+/path_to_dnabarcoder/dnabarcoder.py classify -i dnabarcoder/query.unite2024ITS1_BLAST.bestmatch -c unite2024ITS1.unique.classification -cutoffs unite2024ITS1.unique.cutoffs.best.json

 ## Introduction